 We were told that one of the busiest, if not the busiest, seasons is Semana Santa (the week before Easter).
 I’m thinking of visiting again during that season soon.

 Third Stop: San Miguel de Allende

 The last stop you will make along the tour is the city of San Miguel de Allende.
 Although it has become somewhat “Americanized” due to the high number of American retirees living there, it still retains its Mexican touch.

 First off, you will visit the Mirador or observation deck.
 You will get a superb view of the city.
 Get those cameras and cellphones ready!

 You will pass by Parque Benito Juarez with lots of shade and benches for people to unwind.
 Whether you make a stop or not, depends on your agency.

 The next stop will be the Parroquia de San Miguel Arcangel.
 It’s one of the most beautiful and famous churches in Mexico.
 Its neo-Gothic architectural style is out of this world.

 Right outside the church, you will find El Jardin, San Miguel’s main square.
 This will be your last stop and you will have free time to explore and eat something.
 There are several restaurants and cafes all around.
 Some of them have terraces and offer an excellent view of the city.
 Of course, your choice will depend on your budget $$$ and preference.

 The first place was Conservas Santa Rosa on the way between Guanajuato City and Dolores Hidalgo.
-It’s a small shop exclusively operated by women where they make jellies, candies and liqueurs.
+It’s a small shop exclusively operated by women where they make jellies, candies, and liqueurs.
 You can learn a little about the making process and buy a product from their store.
-You can try them out before buying.
+You can try them out before buying them.
 I highly recommend it.